-A Filipino engineer generated electricity from food waste, the UK government announced a green industrial revolution and the UAE reformed laws to better protect women, plus the week's other positive news
+A Filipino engineer generated electricity from food waste, the UK government announced a green industrial revolution and the UAE reformed laws to better protect women, plus more stories of progress

-There was more positive news for the renewables sector this week after it emerged that a novel material made from crop waste can convert UV light into energy.
+There was more good news for the renewables sector this week after it emerged that a novel material made from crop waste can convert UV light into energy.

 Carvey Ehren Maigue (main image), an engineering student at Mapúa University in the Philippines, used waste fruit and vegetables to make the plastic-like material, which can be easily attached to buildings.